mietek/mietek-website/pages/cv/index.md

 Advocate of programming languages with static, sound, and implicit type systems.
 Comfortable at all levels of the software stack — from arrows to assembly; client-side and server-side.
 Designs humane user interfaces.
 Interested in type theory, security, and typography.

-14 years of professional experience in software development, including 8 years of practice with functional programming in Haskell, Erlang, and OCaml.
-Knows how not to write Fortran in any language.
+14 years of professional experience in software development, including 9 years of practice with functional programming in Haskell, Erlang, and OCaml.